 What’s at the bottom of the passion that drives people to grow their own food?

-For years we’ve been interested in what drives the urge to grow your own food, but it can be hard to articulate.
+For years we’ve been interested in what drives the urge to grow food, but it can be hard to articulate.

 What growing your own means to us

-We’re in the incredibly fortunate position of having lived on the farm where Katie grew up since the late 1990s.
+We’re in the incredibly privileged position of living on the farm where Katie grew up since the late 1990s.
 We’ve had plenty of time to develop skills and get systems in place to grow a large part of what we eat.

-We grow at least half our own veggies, and preserve a lot of our excess summer veg to eat in winter.
+We grow at least half our veggies and preserve a lot of our excess summer veg to eat in winter.
 We also swap vegetables between various members of the family.
-And of course, we have the privilege of having the Gung Hoe market garden here on the farm as well.

 Of course, we have access to all the fruit we could possibly want for eating fresh, preserving, and cooking, both from the orchards managed by The Orchard Keepers and from our own garden.